Biolab-PoliTO/PIN2GPI/README.md

 <p align="center">

-Accurate detection of foot-floor contact during gait analysis is crucial for estimating spatio-temporal gait parameters.
-Variability in the sequence of gait phases (HFPS) is also a key factor in assessing risk of falls among elderly and pathological subjects.
+Accurate detection of foot-floor contact during gait analysis is essential for estimating spatio-temporal gait parameters.
+Variability in the sequence of gait phases is also a key factor in assessing risk of falls among elderly and pathological subjects.
 This repository introduces ```PI2GPI```, an approach designed for the automatic and user-independent classification of gait phases based on pressure insoles (PI) signals.

-Although the use of force platforms and instrumented walkways is a direct well-established gold standards approach in this field, it is expensive, non-portable, and limited to laboratory environments.
-The instrumented PI with force sensing resistor elements offer a valid alternative, overcoming these limitations.
+While existing algorithms focus on stance and swing parameters only, there is still a lack of methods to extract the sub-phases of stance (heel contact, flat-foot contact, and push-off), specifically from PI signals.
+The analysys of these gait phases helps reveal hidden issues in abnormal walking patterns that can make frail patients more likely to fall.

 ```PI2GPI``` is a robust tool for the accurate and efficient classification of gait phases from pressure insoles data.